spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 ## Properties

-The `appsmith` object contains the following properties.
+The `appsmith` object has the following properties.

 ### Store `object`